nyc-fiery-skippers-2016/activerecord-association/README.md

 ### Release 0:  Work Through the Tests

 At the beginning of the challenge, there will be many failing tests.
 We'll use the failing tests to drive the development of our application.
-The tests will lead us to update both our database schema and our model's associations.
+The tests will lead us to create our models, update our database schema, and write our model's associations.

 This challenge is complete when all of the tests pass.